 Have a partner

 I would request to be partnered up with a friend or my brother, and they would help me find eggs.
 Since all of my friends and brother had near-perfect vision, the partnership worked very well.
 This also helped me avoid not slipping and falling on eggs that I might not have noticed, and it was a great bonding activity too.
 No one seemed to care that I was working with someone else- I never had someone tell me that it was unfair I got a partner or anything similar.
 Learn more about being a human guide here.

 Use your cane

-I have attended more Easter egg hunts in college than I ever imagined.
+I have attended more Easter egg hunts in college than I ever imagined I would.
 Since I started using a blindness cane when I began college (read more about my love for my blindness cane here), I found myself using the cane to help me search for eggs in the grass.
 This helped tremendously, and I found myself getting more eggs than before, though you still won’t see me finding large amounts of eggs.

 Bright colored eggs